TiagoCoelhoFCUP/Data-Mining-I/README.md

 Projects developed under the Data Mining I college chair during the 2019/2020 school year

-# Prediction of Air Population
+# Prediction of Air Pollution

 This project provides a study of the data about Air Pollution in Beijing, China.
 We first analyse and describe the characteristics and relationships between the variables in the Beijing Multi-Site Air-Quality Data Data Set.
 Then we process the data and build different models to get predictions and review their performances.